 Good schools go through external health checks that we call accreditations.
 These involve detailed examination of all aspects of a school’s practice by outside, qualified professionals.
 The process starts with school reflection and reporting on different criteria for school quality.
 Then we host accreditation teams who work with us to understand what where we are doing well and where we need to continue to develop.
 We then received detailed reports on our progress and recommendations.
+We were awarded re-accreditation and re-authoirzation in November 2020.
 ISH is accredited by three independent bodies:

 The International Baccalaureate Organisation (IBO) provides the three curriculum frameworks that guide learning at our School – the PYP, MYP and DP.
 The IBO accreditation process is focused on teaching and learning and ensures that our practices follow those recommended by this organisation.
 Further information about our curriculum can be found elsewhere on this website.